MattMckenzy/DayCast/README.md

 # DayCast

 A Windows-based Google casting application.

 # Description

 This application will let you cast any *.mp4 file from your home network to any Google device, such as a Chromecast or Google Home.

 Features include queueing up files, changing playback rate and full reconnection if closed.

+The local DayCastServer config file can be updated for a specific local IP address and Port (default being 5121).
+The server also supports an HTTP action to enqueue files or folders, with an optional minimum date for, useful for automation or smart home integration! (i.e. http://192.168.0.101:5121/D%3A%5CHomeSec%5Cvideo%5CIPC-LivingRoom%5C2_2018-09-09_17-03-56.mp4).
+Have a look at DayCastServer's QueueControlller.cs if you want to see all of it's functionality.

 Feel free to fork the project and send me a pull request if you have any improvements!